tdatu/Analog-Clock/README.md

 		1) In html create <div id="clock"><svg></svg></div>
 		2) Set div's height and width equal to each other(e.g 400px by 400px)
 		3) Call new Clock() to instantiate object
-		4) Call method generate("#clock","Manila") <--- City is optional, if no city time will default to Local time.
+		4) Call method generate("#clock","Asia/Manila") <--- Zone is optional, if no city time will default to Local time.
+Zone follows the moment-timezone.js zone name convention.
 		5) Global timer[] key/value pair array holds the timer id for each clock.
 Key is the ID of element.
 	           If you want to stop one clock, use clearInterval(timer['#element_id']);